User Session Recording Technology for Security and Compliance Training Course

 Network Security and Secure Communication

-21 HoursBuilding a secure networked application can be challenging, even for developers who have prior experience with cryptographic building blocks like encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, this course first establishes a solid foundation on the core requirements of secure communication: secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also highlights common threats that compromise these requirements alongside practical, real-world solutions.
+21 HoursDeveloping a secure networked application presents challenges, even for developers who have previously utilized cryptographic building blocks like encryption and digital signatures.
+To help participants grasp the role and application of these cryptographic primitives, the course begins by establishing a solid foundation on the core requirements of secure communication: secure acknowledgement, integrity, confidentiality, remote identification, and anonymity.
+It also addresses common issues that can compromise these requirements alongside practical solutions used in the industry.

-Since cryptography is a critical component of network security, the course covers essential cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than focusing on complex mathematical theories, these concepts are explored from a developer's perspective, featuring typical use-case examples and practical considerations such as public key infrastructures.
-The course also introduces security protocols used across various domains of secure communication, with a detailed examination of widely adopted protocol families like IPSEC and SSL/TLS.
+Given that cryptography is a critical component of network security, the course examines essential cryptographic algorithms, including symmetric cryptography, hashing, asymmetric cryptography, and key agreement protocols.
+Rather than focusing on complex mathematical theories, the content is presented from a developer's perspective, highlighting typical use cases and practical considerations such as public key infrastructures (PKI).
+The curriculum introduces security protocols across various domains of secure communication, with detailed discussions on widely adopted protocol families like IPSEC and SSL/TLS.

-Common cryptographic vulnerabilities are discussed in relation to specific algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and the RSA timing attack.
-For each issue, practical implications and potential consequences are outlined, avoiding deep mathematical derivations.
+Typical cryptographic vulnerabilities are explored, relating to both specific algorithms and protocols.
+Examples include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each vulnerability, the practical implications and potential consequences are described without delving into deep mathematical details.

-Finally, given that XML technology is central to data exchange for networked applications, the course addresses XML security.
-This includes the use of XML in web services and SOAP messages, along with protective measures such as XML Signature and XML Encryption.
-It also covers weaknesses in these protections and XML-specific security issues, including XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+As XML technology is central to data exchange for networked applications, the course covers its security aspects.
+This includes the use of XML in web services and SOAP messages, along with protective measures such as XML signature and XML encryption.
+The content also addresses weaknesses in these protection mechanisms and XML-specific security issues like XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will